billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ![Alt text](https://asecuritysite.com/public/sc17.png)

 # Additional Tutorial
+At the end of this lab, remember to stop your Blockchain (Control-C from the console that is running Geth), and shut down your VM.
+You may also want to use “rm -r mynapier” in order to delete your blockchain.
 ## Using Geth
 In this tutorial, we will run an Ethereum blockchain on your Ubuntu host: